The government has launched its consultation on the final proposals for major changes to the way council services are provided in Hampshire.

 We are part of a group of 12 of the 15 councils in Hampshire, which has been working closely together on options for this major reform of local government.

-The new structure is projected to save more than £60 million a year for taxpayers.
+We believe the new structure would allow the new unitary councils to create redesigned public services, tailored for local need, and empower communities by enabling residents to shape local decisions.
 It would also put the unitary councils in a solid position to maximise the benefits of the government's devolution plans that would see greater powers handed down to a new mayor-led strategic authority for Hampshire and the Solent region.

 Our leader explains the joint proposal